-Our Aggro Shaman deck guide features the best deck list for Season 38, with Mulligan advice, strategy tips, card combos and synergies.
+Our Aggro Shaman deck list guide features the best deck list for Season 46 (January 2018).
+Our Aggro Shaman guide also contains Mulligan advice, card combos and strategy tips.

 Aggro Shaman is a Hearthstone deck which specialises in taking an extremely aggressive approach to every match, and doesn't waste any time whittling down the opponent's health pool.
 You've got great early-game presence thanks to some powerful Overload synergies, and lots of ways of punching above your weight in order to put the opponent under unbearable pressure.
-Although it's fallen out of favour a lot in the Un'Goro metagame, it's still good for rattling through relevant Daily Quests.
+Although it fell out of favour in 2017, it's enjoying a little bit of a comeback in the Kobolds and Catacombs meta.

 Aggro Shaman isn't a particularly strong deck right now, but this is probably the best deck list for the archetype in the current metagame: